geometrical1/anyproxy/readme.md

 It's also designed to be modified to your liking.

 # Setup
 First, make sure you have python installed.
-And install those 3 packages using pip (if you haven't already) Flask, waitress, python_dotenv.
+And install those 4 packages using pip (if you haven't already) Flask, waitress, python_dotenv, requests.

 Now, you gotta clone this repo.
 Run this on your terminal to do so. `git clone https://github.com/geometrical1/anyproxy.git` Go to the cloned repo.
 And rename `.template.env` to -> `.env`